torquebox/torquebox.org/news/2014-12-05-torquebox-4-0-0-alpha1-released.md

 and plaintext tests it participates in.

 We'll delve a bit deeper into performance below for anyone interested.

+### Executable .jar file support

+TorqueBox applications can now be packaged up into executable .jar files and run on any machine that has Java installed on it.
+Read our [Executable Jar Guide][jar_guide] for more information.

 ## Getting started with TorqueBox 4